 I’ll be honest.
 I could probably reduce this blog post to the following sentence: You should ensure your website is mobile-friendly because so many people use their phones to browse the web, and not doing so in this day and age would surely cost you customers.

-And that would be a true enough summary: by now, it’s common knowledge that the mobile market is more or less dominant, and that alienating these users is a major mistake for businesses across the board.
+And that would be a true enough summary: by now, it’s common knowledge that the mobile market is more dominant, and that alienating these users is a major mistake for businesses across the board.

 But ‘common knowledge’ is not enough to go on in a data-driven industry like ours.
 If we’re going to make a recommendation for how mobile-focused you should be in your digital presence, we should probably back it up with some good old fashioned, data-based rationale, no matter how sensible the original suggestion sounds.